davidchiles/FireSnoop/readme.md

 {
 	"name": "User's full name",
 	"user": "Some username",
-	"t": the time the message is created?
+	"t": the time the message is created?,
 	likes: [ ],
 	"h": true/false,
 	"uuid": "some unique identifier",
 	msg: "The actual messae",
-	"firechat": "Nearby"
+	"firechat": "Nearby",
 	"st": the time the message is sent?
 }
 ```